How to Roast Pumpkin Seeds (Plus Health Benefits)

 - After roasting your pumpkin seeds, store them in an airtight container and keep them in a cool, dry place (not the refrigerator).
 Use them up as soon as possible!

-- NOTE: Alternatively, you can also roast pumpkin seeds in a frying pan or wok, but you must constantly stir the seeds to avoid burning them; use a medium-low flame for roasting this way.
+- You can also roast pumpkin seeds in a frying pan or wok, but you must constantly stir the seeds to avoid burning them; use a medium-low flame for roasting this way.

-- Optional: Instead of just soaking the pumpkin seeds, I read some people measure the amount of seeds they have to determine the amount of salt to add to the water.
-For instance, for every ½ cup of seeds use 2 cups of water + 1 tablespoon of salt.
+- Optional: Instead of just soaking the pumpkin seeds, I read some people measure the number of seeds they have to determine the amount of salt to add to the water.
+For instance, for every 1/2 cup of seeds use 2 cups of water + 1 tablespoon of salt.

 - Archeologists believe pumpkins originated in North or Central America because squash seeds were found in Mexico that were dated to between 5500-7000 B.C.

 - Pumpkins were named "isqoutm squash" by the Native Americans.